 Pursuant to Art.
 21 para.
 1 GDPR, and there are no overriding legitimate grounds for processing, or the data subject is entitled to submit an objection pursuant to Article 21 paragraph 2 GDPR objecting to the processing.

 The personal data must be erased for compliance with a legal obligation under Union or Member State law to which the responsible person is subject.

 The personal data concerning you has been collected in relation to services offered by the information society according to Art.
 8 Para.
 (1) of the GDPR.

-If the personal data has been made public by Langenbahn von Moltke GmbH and our company, as controller, is obligated to delete the personal data pursuant to art.
+If the personal data has been made public by Moltke Sports GmbH and our company, as controller, is obligated to delete the personal data pursuant to art.
 17 para.
 1 GDPR, then Flores Farm GmbH shall take appropriate measures, including of a technical nature, taking into account the available technology and the implementation costs, to inform other data controllers who process the published personal data that the data subject has requested the deletion of all links to this personal data, or of copies or replications of this personal data, from these other data controllers, insofar as processing of the data is not necessary.
-The employee of the Langenbahn of Moltke GmbH will arrange the necessary in individual cases.
+The employee of the Moltke Sports GmbH will arrange the necessary in individual cases.

 e) Right to limit processing Any person affected by the processing of personal data shall have the right granted by the European directive and regulatory authority to require the controller to restrict the processing if one of the following conditions is met: